Celiac Disease: Fast Facts

 Share the fast facts below on social media.
 You’ll help Beyond Celiac spread the facts on celiac disease.
 Share by using the social media icons above.

-- Celiac disease is a serious genetic autoimmune disease that damages the villi of the small intestine and interferes with absorption of nutrients from food.
+- Celiac disease is a serious genetic autoimmune disease that damages the villi of the small intestine and interferes with the absorption of nutrients from food.

 - An estimated 1 in 133 Americans, or about 1% of the population, has celiac disease.
+However, recent screening studies point to a potentially higher prevalence than 1% in the United States.

 - Celiac disease can affect men and women of all ages and races.